nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: `viewcontact g/NUSSU` <br>
       Expected: No student contact is shown on the result display.
 Error details shown in the error message.

+### Adding a task to a group

+Command: `addtask` <br>
+More information on usage: [addtask command](UserGuide.html#add-a-task-in-a-group-addtask)

+1. Adding a task that has yet to exist in an existing group.

+   1. Prerequisites: There exists a group with the group name `NUS Fintech Society` (case-insensitive) in ArchDuke.
+   There exists no task with the task name `write proposal` (case-insensitive) in the group.

+   2. Test case: `addtask task/write proposal g/NUS Fintech Society` <br>
+      Expected: The task with the task name `write proposal` is added to the group `NUS Fintech Society`.
+      The task appeared as the last task inside the group's task list.
+      The details of the added task is shown in the success message.

+   3. Test case: `addtask task/submit proposal g/NUS Fintech Society task/write proposal` <br>
+      Expected: The task with the task name `write proposal` is added to the group `NUS Fintech Society`.
+      The task with the task name `submit proposal` is not added to any group as only the last occurrence of the parameter will be taken.
+      The task appeared as the last task inside the group's task list.
+The details of the added task is shown in the success message.

+   4. Test case: `addtask task/submit proposal g/NUS Data Science Society addtask task/write proposal g/NUS Fintech Society` <br>
+      Expected: Similar to previous.

+   5. Other incorrect add task commands to try: `addtask`, `addtask task/`, `addtask task/proposal g/` etc. <br>
+         Expected: No task is added to a group.
+Error details shown in the error message.

+2. Adding a task that has already existed in an existing group.

+   1. Prerequisites: There exists a task with the task name `Website design review` (case-insensitive) in an existing group with the group name `NUS Fintech Society` in ArchDuke.

+   2. Test case: `addtask task/website design review g/NUS Fintech Society` <br>
+       Expected: No task is added to the group.
+Error details shown in the error message.

+4. Adding a task to a non-existing group.

+   1. Prerequisites: There exists no group with the group name `NUSSU` in ArchDuke.

+   2. Test case: `addtask task/conduct interview g/NUSSU` <br>
+      Expected: No task is added to a group.
+Error details shown in the error message.

 ### Saving data

 1. Dealing with missing/corrupted data files